Teresa Giudice Has a New Boyfriend! Learn About the Man Who Won Her Over After Joe Giudice Divorce - E! Online

 And like Teresa, he also lives in New Jersey.

-Teresa isn't the only one to have moved on from her divorce.
+Teresa's new relationship comes two months after she and Joe finalized their divorce.
+However, she isn't the only one to move on.

 Joe, who currently lives in Italy after he was deported following a 41-month stint in prison for various fraud charges, recently revealed he's single and ready to mingle.

 Speaking to E!
 News last month, he hinted that he was casually talking to someone, but clarified "we're not really dating."
 He added, "We're, like, seeing each other or whatever."